 The First 2 Years: After your initial time of full-time wear, you will be able to start wearing your retainers during sleep only.

-From the Third Year to the Rest of Your Life: Now, you can wear your retainers a little bit less.
-Skipping an occasional night or two is no big deal.
-A good rule of thumb is to aim to wear them every other night.
+From the Third Year to the Rest of Your Life: Now, you can get away with wearing your retainers a little less often.
+Every day is still best, but a few nights off of wearing it won’t undo much of your progress.
+Try to wear them at least every other night.